 Dissertation research, writing, and defense.

-Contact advisor for number of credits to enroll in.
+Contact advisor for number of credits in which to enroll.

 Learn more at: http://www.edgility.net